Smithsonian/TEMPO-Observations-log/daily_log.md

 |08/29/2026| The August 27th IMS ice/snow cover product was used in SDPC processing for August 28-30 due to no IMS update.
 |08/30/2026| The August 27th IMS ice/snow cover product was used in SDPC processing for August 28-30 due to no IMS update.
 |09/03/2026| **Solar Cal WD** <br> Citilights measurements area scans (~6 s exposure) 09/03-09/09, covering TEMPO FOR over two nights.
+|09/09/2026| Scan mirror stopped advancing at 12:44:20Z, about 15 min. before the end of Scan 4.
+Next scan resumed as normal.
+|09/10/2026| **Solar Cal WD** <br> Citilights measurements area scans (~6 s exposure) 09/10-09/16, covering TEMPO FOR over one night.

 For Current week's predicted overpass times at certain sites, see [OverPass](https://tempo.si.edu/OverpassPrediction)